COVID-19 pandemic in Karnataka: Surge after Unlock

-Local Lockdowns
+Local lockdowns

 Due to the increasing number of cases in several parts of the state, many districts reintroduced lockdown measures.
 Chief Minister BS Yediyurappa announced that the Bengaluru will be under lockdown from 14 July for a period of 7 days to control the spread of the disease.
 Following Bengaluru, a total lockdown was reimposed in three more Karnataka districts– Dakshina Kannada, Dharwad and Kalaburagi– for a period of 7–10 days.

 Impact

 Economy

-Coronavirus clampdown hits over 1 crore jobs, the government's orders on Friday to close down places of commerce, industry and social assembly to prevent coronavirus cases from snowballing has seen the city devolve into a veritable ghost town in just the first 24 hours of the clampdown.
-At the same time, the city's purchasing and economic power has also dwindled.
-As financial experts across the gamut scrambled to decipher the scale of the losses, B. T. Manohar, a tax expert for Federation of Karnataka Chambers of Commerce and Industry warned that the loss of Goods & Services tax, and sales tax revenue alone for the state exchequer would amount to a staggering Rs 2,000 crore, if the clampdown lasted for even a single week.
+The lockdown due to Coronavirus hit over 1 crore jobs, with the government's orders to close down places of commerce, industry and social assembly to prevent coronavirus cases from rising made the city of Bengaluru look like "ghost town".
+At the same time, the city's purchasing and economic power has also reduced.
+B. T. Manohar, a tax expert for Federation of Karnataka Chambers of Commerce and Industry said that the loss of Goods & Services tax, and sales tax revenue alone for the state exchequer would amount to around Rs 2,000 crore, if the lockdown lasted for even a single week.

 Education

-Due to the national-wide lockdown, the Karnataka government has postponed the SSLC (10th grade) exams indefinitely.
+Due to the nation-wide lockdown, the Karnataka government postponed the SSLC (10th grade) exams indefinitely.
 The government has also cancelled the annual exams for students up to and including 9th standard.
-The State Education Department has also issued an order to all schools in the state to postpone their admission processes until further notice.
+The State Education Department also issued an order to all schools in the state to postpone their admission processes until further notice.

 Entertainment

 Owing to the pandemic and the subsequent lockdown, all the theatres in the state were ordered to close.
 Film production activities, which provide a livelihood to thousands in the state, were also suspended.
-Soorappa Babu, a producer of several well-known Kannada films like Kotigobba, opined that pandemic and the lockdown will lead to a loss of nearly ₹ 200 crores for the Kannada film industry.
-Makers of several small budget Kannada films were considering skipping theatrical releases and opt for OTT platforms like Amazon Prime in the future.
+Soorappa Babu, a producer of several well-known Kannada films like Kotigobba, opined that pandemic and the lockdown will lead to a loss of nearly ₹200 crores for the Kannada film industry.
+Makers of several small budget Kannada films were considering skipping theatrical releases and opting for OTT platforms like Amazon Prime in the future.

 Following the pandemic, the shooting of TV shows came to a standstill in Karnataka, forcing makers to re-air old episodes or end their serials abruptly.
-The pandemic also impacted theatre artists severely.
+The pandemic also impacted theater artists severely.
 Many theatre groups are dependent on performing at annual fairs and chariot festivals of deities across the State, which occur mostly from January to April.
 All such gatherings and religious events were not permitted due to the lockdown.